 Full & Plenty - Farming & The Future

-Panel Discussion - Available to watch on Tues 13th April at 2pm
+Panel Discussion - Available to watch below.

 Full and Plenty is an opportunity for a conversation about the future of farming, food production, its impact on climate and indeed, climate change’s impact on farming.
 In economic terms, is it possible to imagine a time when the world will produce ‘enough’ food to feed its burgeoning population?
 As we struggle to bring the global pandemic under control, is it possible for us to imagine a fairer and more equitable food future?
 You are invited into this broad conversation about farming and its potential to be the solution to the social and environmental failure which we are witnessing.